Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 IRA vs. 401(k): What’s the difference?

-Both 401(k)s and IRAs are tax-advantaged investment accounts designed to help you invest for retirement.
+Both 401(k)s and IRAs are tax-advantaged investment accounts designed to help you save for retirement.
 The main difference?
-401(k)s are only offered by employers while traditional and Roth IRAs can be opened by any qualifying individual at a bank or online brokerage.
+Employers offer 401(k)s, while individuals open traditional and Roth IRAs.

 Pros